 - a) Measurement of highly-impulsive sound under 35 Ill.
 Adm.
-Code 901.104 can be made using in two distinct and equally valid ways specified in subsections (b) and (c) of this Section, namely the general method and the controlled test method. - b) General Method: The general method is to measure the 1-hour, A-weighted L{eq} (not the octave- or 1/3 octave-band levels) using essentially one of the two procedures described in Sections 910.105 and 910.106. - 1) The procedure using small blocks of time to collect data is as follows: - A) Divide The 1-hour must be interval divided into small blocks of time and measure the A-weighted Leq must be measured for each of
+Code 901.104 can be made using in-two distinct and equally valid ways specified in subsections (b) and (c), namely the general method and the controlled test method. - b) General Method: The general method is to measure the 1-hour, A-weighted L{eq} (not the octave-band or 1/3 octave-band levels) using essentially one of the two procedures described in Sections 910.105 and 910.106. - 1) The procedure using small blocks of time to collect data is as follows: - A) Divide the The 1-hour interval must be divided into small blocks of time and measure the A-weighted L{eq} must be measured for each of these small-blocks of time.
+L{eq} is must be measured for the entire hour, but data collection must be is inhibited whenever a short-term background transient sound occurs. - B) The duration of each block ismust be held constant during the hour.
+This duration in seconds divides must divide exactly into 900, and ismust be neither greater than 100 seconds nor less than 10 seconds.

-- B) The duration of each block ismust be held constant during the hour.
-This duration in seconds must divides exactly into 900, and must beis neither greater than 100 seconds nor less than 10 seconds. - C) Discard Tthe data for any block corrupted by one or more short-term background ambient sounds must be discarded. - 2) The continuous data collection procedure is as follows: - A) L{eq} must be measure for the entire hour. - B) Data collection must be inhibited whenever a short-term background transient sound occurs. - c) Controlled Test Method: For this method, the following procedures must be used: - 1) General Measurement Description - A) The sound exposure per impulse from each separate individual impulsive source is measured. - B) The total sound exposure per hour from each source is the sound exposure per event multiplied by the number of events per hour. - C) The grand total sound exposure (SE) per hour is the sum of the sound exposures per hour from each of the separate individual sources. - D) The reported SEL is obtained from the grand total sound exposure (SE) per hour using the following:
+- C) Discard the The data for any block corrupted by one or more short-term background ambient sounds must be discarded. - 2) The continuous data collection procedure is as follows: - A) L{eq} must be measure for the entire hour. - B) Data collection must be inhibited whenever a short-term background transient sound occurs. - 23) Correction for the Long Term Background Ambient Soundlong term background ambient sound.
+Correct the raw 1-hour L{eq} for long-term ambient sound must be accomplished using the proceduresprovisions of all of the other procedures and requirements enumerated in Sections 910.105 and 910.106.
+These requirements must be complied with to determine an A-weighted, 1-hour, background-ambient-corrected L{eq} for the highly impulsive property-line-noise-source under study. - c) Controlled Test Method: For this method, the following procedures must be used: - 1) General Measurement Description - A) The sound exposure per impulse from each separate individual impulsive source is measured. - B) The total sound exposure per hour from each source is the sound exposure per event multiplied by the number of events per hour. - C) The grand total sound exposure (SE) per hour is the sum of the sound exposures per hour from each of the separate individual sources. - D) The reported SEL is obtained from the grand total sound exposure (SE) per hour using the following: